I’m sure you’ve been in this situation before. You have started a new aquarium and are trying to decide which type of filter to use.

 Canister filters are more efficient at cleaning and removing particles because they offer a large surface area; the water passes through many different filtration pads to remove impurities.
 Power filter excels when it comes to filtering out debris in a small or medium tank.

-But both of these filters for their strong water current are not suitable to use in a quarantine tank or fry tank.
+But both of these filters are not suitable to use in a quarantine tank or fry tank for their strong water current.
 Because the strong flow can hurt fries or healing fishes, better use a sponge filter for them.